sjlongland/cluster-powerctl/README.md

 value of the MCUSR register.

 Two counters are decremented by the Timer 1 overflow interrupt.
-`led_timeout` causes the main loop to update the state of the LEDs when it hits zero, and `adc_timeout` triggers a new ADC capture run when it reaches zero.
+`t_second` causes the main loop to decrement each one-second timer, `t_adc` causes the ADC state machine to advance one tick and checkt the state of the channels.

-The three analogue inputs and temperature sensor are scanned when `adc_timeout` reaches zero, then the state analysed.
-The battery voltage is compared to the previous reading to dissern if the battery is charging, discharging or holding steady.
+The two analogue inputs and temperature sensor are scanned when `t_adc` reaches zero, then the state analysed.

-If this state has not changed, a battery state counter increments, otherwise it is reset.

-The current state of the FETs is checked.
-Three states are valid:
-- Idle state: all FETs off
-- Mains charge: MAINS FET turned on
-- Solar charge: SOLAR FET turned on

-IF statements at this point compare the battery voltage to the thresholds, and decide whether to switch voltage or not.
+The charger is in one of four states:
+* initialisation
+* solar
+* charging from mains
+* floating on mains

+On power up, we enter the initialisation state.
+In this state, we wait for the first ADC readings to arrive before deciding on whether we run from mains power or solar.
+During this time, all power inputs are inhibited.

+If either the battery or solar input are below minimum thresholds, the mains charger is turned on and we enter the "charging from mains" state.
+Otherwise the solar input is used and we enter the "solar" state.

+In the "solar" state, we monitor the battery voltage.
+If it drops below the minimum voltage, we switch to the "charging from mains" state.

+In the "charging from mains" state, we monitor the battery charging progress.
+Upon reaching the high voltage threshold, we switch to the "floating on mains" state.

+In the "floating on mains" state, we wait a minimum of one hour for the mains charger to finish its cycle.
+If the battery drops below the high-voltage threshold, we move back to the "charging from mains" state.

+Once an hour has elapsed in the floating state, if the solar input is above the minimum threshold, we turn off the mains charger and switch to the "solar" state.

 LED indications
 ---------------

 The LEDs have the following meanings:

-Warning LED (PA4; DEBUG undefined):
-- Off:		No warning condition
-- Flashing:	Battery below critical threshold or temperature above maximum threshold
-- On:		Not used

-When in DEBUG mode, this LED may flicker with serial activity, and will remain ON when idle.

 Temperature LEDs (PA6, PA7):
-- PA7 On, PA6 Off: Temperature below minimum threshold
+- PA7 Off, PA6 Off: Temperature below minimum threshold
-- PA7 Flashing, PA6 Off: Temperature above minimum threshold
+- PA7 On, PA6 Off: Temperature between thresholds
-- PA7 Off, PA6 Flashing: Temperature above maximum threshold
+- PA7 Off, PA6 On: Temperature above maximum threshold
-- Other states: not used

-Battery LEDs (PA5, PA3):
+Battery State LED (PA3):
-- PA3 Flashing, PA5 Off: Battery below low threshold
+- PA3 Off: Battery is below minimum voltage
-- PA3 Off, PA5 Flashing: Battery above high threshold
+- PA3 On: Battery is above minimum voltage

+Mains Charger State LEDs (PA4, PA5):
+- PA4 Off, PA5 Off: Mains supply is off
-- PA3 On, PA5 Off: Battery is in "good" range (between low and high)
+- PA4 On, PA5 Off: Mains supply is charging the battery
-- Other states: not used
+- PA4 Off, PA5 On: Mains supply is floating the battery

+Note that in debug mode, PA4 instead becomes the serial TX line, and so will remain on in the idle state, and will flicker with serial activity.